 Ferguson wasn’t impressed by their efforts.
 “The interested and inquiring mind of the modern investigator is not satisfied with explanations which are vague, unsound, and illogical,” he wrote in an article in a church magazine in 1941.
 By then he was a law student at UC Berkeley and intrigued by the idea of scientifically testing Smith’s revelation.
 In a later letter, he wrote, “It is the only Church on the face of the earth which can be subjected to this kind of investigation and checking.”
 And in another, to the LDS leadership, he declared, “The Book of Mormon is either fake or fact.
 If fake, the [ancient] cities described in it are non-existent.
 If fact—as we know it to be—the cities will be there.”

-Thomas Ferguson was a true believer.
-He was raised in the Mormon faith and took seriously the teachings of Joseph Smith.
-He was a man who truly believed in the Book of Mormon including its historical claims.
-He wanted the skeptical world to believe as well so he set out to prove them.
-In good faith, Ferguson sought to find evidence of the very clear claims of Joseph Smith about the peoples of pre-Columbus North America.
+Ferguson was working with the fire of Mormonism in his bosom.
+He believed and wanted to prove Book of Mormon’s claim so he could show the mockers and skeptics.
+He sought to find evidence of the very clear claims of Joseph Smith about the peoples of pre-Columbus North America.
 The Book of Mormon is filled with tales of elaborate societies with great cities and warring cultures.
 Their buildings, chariots, and swords should be discoverable through archeology, Ferguson and many others have reasoned.
 He would be the one to find the evidence.
 He would prove all of Joseph Smith’s doubters wrong.

 In 1842, as editor of a Mormon newspaper, Smith published excerpts from a book about the ruins of the Mayan city of Palenque in Mexico, with the commentary: “Even the most credulous cannot doubt … these wonderful ruins of Palenque are among the mighty works of the Nephites—and the mystery is solved.”